AkshatShetty101/RPC-Example/README.md

 For the demo purposes the master server has a socket open at port 9389.
 The master Server recieves requests from the client servers and then polls the slave servers setup at port 4000,5000,6000 for their status with respect to thier active load.
 It does take into consideration if suddenly a slave server goes down and distributes the requests based on load.

-The master returns the url at which the client can obtain the result of its comutation. eg:-
+The master returns the url at which the client can obtain the result of its computation. eg:-
 ```
 localhost:4001?id=4532069f-9e1c-4cec-b6e2-40004f225664